codex-academy/BasicExpressWebApp/README.md

 Initialize your application as a Heroku app by using: `heroku create`

-Creae a PostgreSQL database on Heroku for you app using this command: `heroku addons:create heroku-postgresql:hobby-dev`
+Create a PostgreSQL database on Heroku for you app using this command: `heroku addons:create heroku-postgresql:hobby-dev`

 See more info about the creaeted database using:`heroku pg:info`

-To connect to the PostgreSQL database on Heroku run: `heroku pg:psql`

-Create the necessary tables in the database by runnning the scripts above in the terminal that will create the `categories` ans `products` tables.
+To connect to the PostgreSQL database on Heroku by runnning: `heroku pg:psql` Create the `categories` and `products` tables in the Heroku remote database by runnning the script above.

 To deploy your app run this command: `git push heroku master`